PlummersSoftwareLLC/NightDriverStrip/README.md

 Add whatever you want and/or need to make your LED dreams come true.
 Fix my blunders.
 Fill in the obvious gaps in my knowledge.
 Whatever has the most blinken for the fewest bits get my vote.
 You only get so much additional cool blinken for every byte of code and program.
 That return is measured in BlinkenPerBit, the amount of blinking awesomeness the code adds divided by the impact on the source (and binary).

-## Time It Takes To Build This Project
+## Time it takes to build this project

 Time to build the SPECTRUM config (`pio run -e spectrum`).
 Assumes a clean build after everything has been installed and downloaded.